Preface

 vi ~mytestuser/.ssh/authorized_keys

-Insert the previously copied public key into the file and save.
+Insert the previously copied public key into the file and save. - Now adjust the rights.

 chmod 700 ~mytestuser/.ssh